Kerala Governor Arif Mohammad Khan accuses CM Pinarayi Vijayan of conspiring to harm him physically

 The activists of the Students’ Federation of India, the student wing of the Communist Party of India, were protesting Khan’s alleged attempt to add nominees from the Sangh Parivar to the Senates of state-funded universities, The Hindu reported.
 The activists waved black flags at Khan’s car.

-A video of the incident posted on social media showed protestors on the carriageway seemingly surround the governor’s car.
+A video of the incident posted on social media showed protestors on the carriageway seemingly surrounding the governor’s car.
 The police are seen pushing them away.

 Opposition parties such as the Congress and the Bharatiya Janata Party criticised the protestors.